WICG/view-transitions/explainer.md

 https://user-images.githubusercontent.com/93594/141104275-6d1fb67a-2f73-41e4-9cef-14676798223b.mp4

-Aside from the root, an element can only be offered as a transition part if it has paint containment, which clips child content to the content box, although this can be expanded with `overflow-clip-margin`.
-The is a compromise made to greatly simplify implementation.
+Aside from the root, an element can only be offered as a transition part if it has `contain: paint`, which clips child content to the content box, although this can be expanded with `overflow-clip-margin`.
+The is a compromise made to simplify implementation.

 Additionally, the element must be a single rect.
 As in, it doesn't break across lines or columns.

 - Open question: If the developer tries to break the above rules, what should happen?
 Is paint containment applied by the browser?
 Is that element dropped from the transition?
 Is the whole transition abandoned?

-When a developer offers part of the page for transitions, there are two modes they can choose from:
+When a developer offers part of the page for a transition, there are two modes they can choose:

 ### As a single texture

-The entire painting of the element is captured, including things which appear outside of its bounding box such as shadows and blurs, as a single texture at device-pixel resolution.
+The entire painting of the element is captured, including things which appear outside of its bounding box, such as shadows and blurs.
+The element is captured as a single texture at device-pixel resolution.

 https://user-images.githubusercontent.com/93594/141118353-d62d19a1-0964-4fa0-880f-bdde656ce899.mp4